AgustinCB/blogposts/varlog/Experimenting_with_Void_Linux/content.md

 # Experimenting with Void Linux

-Bored of working with client's and work's project, I decided to commit to a personal project.
+Bored of working with client's and other persons' project, I decided to commit to one of my crazy ideas.
 I have a couple laptops laying around that aren't being used for anything, so I thought I'd use them to start experimenting.

-The first thing I have to do is set them up.
-I decided to take this chance to experiment el little bit.
+The first thing I had to do is set them up.
+I decided to take this chance to experiment a little bit.
 I prefer to use tested and stable technologies when working in someone else's project, but I don't mind to go crazy on my own.
-I have been reading about Void Linux and I decided to give it a chance and install it in the laptops.
+I have been reading about this thing called Void Linux and I decided to give it a chance and install it in the laptops.

 ## Why I chose Void Linux